Online integrated development environment

 The GitHub Codespaces layout: the GitHub Copilot interface on the left, the code editor in the center, and the terminal on the right.

-An online integrated development environment, also known as a web IDE or cloud IDE, is an integrated development environment that can be accessed from a web browser.
+An online integrated development environment, also known as a web IDE or cloud IDE, is an integrated development environment (IDE) that can be accessed from a web browser.
 Online IDEs can be used without downloads or installation, instead operating fully within modern web browsers such as Firefox, Google Chrome or Microsoft Edge.
 Online IDEs can enable software development on low-powered devices that are normally unsuitable.
 An online IDE does not usually contain all of the same features as a traditional desktop IDE, only basic IDE features such as a source-code editor with syntax highlighting.
 Integrated version control and read–eval–print loop (REPL) may also be included.